Q. What is Amazon IoT Analytics?

 Yes, you can re-process your data from the Channel connected to the Pipeline using StartPipelineReprocessing.
 If you want to re-process your Channel data using another Pipeline, you will need to connect the Pipeline to your appropriate Channel.

-Q. How do I get the data into AWS IoT Analytics using the Ingestion API?
+Q. How do I get the data into Amazon IoT Analytics using the Ingestion API?

 Q. Can I preview my messages in the Channel?